Food Grade Wire Mesh vs. Traditional Wire Mesh: Key Differences

 1. Material Composition

 Food Grade Wire Mesh: The materials used in food grade wire mesh are rigorously tested for safety.
 Typically made from food-safe stainless steel, this wire mesh is designed to avoid contamination.
-Manufacturers often use a passivation process to enhance corrosion resistance.
+Manufacturers often implement a passivation process to enhance corrosion resistance.

 Traditional Wire Mesh: This type is commonly made from galvanized or carbon steel, which can react with certain foods or cleaning agents.
-The chemicals used in the galvanizing process may leach into food, posing potential health risks.
+The chemicals used in the galvanizing process may leach into the food, posing potential health risks.

 2. Safety Standards